Create Platform layer

-- Select Layers >App layers, and then the layer you just prepared.
+- Select Layers > Platform layers, and the layer version on the Version Information tab you prepared.

 - Click Finalize to finish creating the layer.

-- Monitor the task bar to verify that the action completes successfully.
+- Monitor the taskbar to verify that the action is completed successfully.

-Once the layer is verified, the packaging machine is removed to minimize storage space used.
+Once the layer is verified, the packaging machine is removed to minimize the storage space used.

 Now that the Layer has been verified and shut down, it is ready to finalize.

 Copy the Packaging Disk from the folder containing the packaging machine files to the Finalize folder on the Network File Share: \Unidesk\Finalize